Wellstar Paulding Medical Center Nursing

-At Wellstar Paulding Hospital, it takes a village to deliver personalized care to the community.
+At Wellstar Paulding Medical Center, it takes a village to deliver personalized care to the community.
 Our healthcare heroes are more than just nurses, doctors and staff helping people overcome illnesses.
 We are truly friends caring for friends, family caring for family and neighbors caring for neighbors.

 Wellstar Nursing: Caring Compassionately, Practicing Professionally